 Your gift to help a hardworking entrepreneur will double in impact thanks to a generous World Vision partner.

 Felix is from Mexico.
+She has 2 children.
 She needs a loan of $850 Purchase more clothing to sell in her store .

 Maria Felix Mejia Perez is a 50 year-old woman living in Tejas Crudas community in Guerrero, Mexico.
 She is married to Manuel Oregon and has two grown daughters named Jennifer and Isela who are both married.